 - Noteworthy features: Adjust layout with the WordPress Live Customizer.
 MailChimp & Meta Box included.
 Up to twenty different homepage layouts.

 A lot of the time, what happens with custom themes is that the developer keeps the same typography/design alignment for each of the pre-made sites.
 That won’t be the case with Nemesis – a multi-purpose theme for news sites, tech blogs, and magazines.

 Once you find your preferred layout – Nemesis opens up the ability to change header styles, and customize the footer, but also add things like popovers and header notices.
 The kind of features that are useful for highlighting the latest/best news.
 From a design standpoint, I’d say it’s leaning towards modern with a pinch of professionalism in there, too.

 The thing about viral news sites is that they work.
-In general, readers are quite responsive to news sites that involve active user engagement.
-Which, in this particular case would be the ability for readers to vote on content, do custom responses, and participate in polls/quizzes.
+Generally, readers are quite responsive to news sites involving active user engagement.
+This, in this particular case, would be the ability for readers to vote on content, do custom responses, and participate in polls/quizzes.

 It goes without saying that viral sites tend to get a lot more social exposure, too.
 People want to compete with one another, so having these viral features at your disposal will greatly increase your social engagement metrics.
 Who knows, it might just work!

-This magazine-style theme is going to work great for tutorial sites, affiliate sites, and tech blogs that specialize in one specific area.
-The simple design with an even simpler post layout does an excellent job at making sure readers have a distraction-free reading experience.
+This magazine-style theme will work great for tutorial sites, affiliate sites, and tech blogs specializing in one area.
+The simple design with an even simpler post layout does an excellent job of ensuring readers have a distraction-free reading experience.

 Rather than using a page builder (which tends to bloat the site, anyway) – with Opinion, you can rearrange layouts using Modules.
 These are pre-configured layout options that you can put together in an order that satisfies your personal preference.